-Since 1996, we have leased one of our Houston, Texas store locations containing approximately 19,150 square feet from Thomas J. Frank, Sr., our Chairman of the Board and Chief Executive Officer.
+Since 1996, we have leased one of our Houston, Texas store locations containing approximately 19,150 square feet from Thomas J. Frank, Sr., our Chairman of the Board and Chief Executive Officer through June 2, 2010, and an employee of the company for the balance of the fiscal year 2010.
 The lease provides for base monthly rental payments of \$17,235 plus escrow for taxes, insurance and common area maintenance expenses, which escalate annually, per month through January 31, 2011.
 We also have an option to renew the lease for two additional five-year terms.
-Mr. Frank received total payments under this lease of \$206,820 in each of fiscal years 2007, 2008 and 2009.
+Mr. Frank received total payments under this lease of \$281,000 in each of fiscal years 2008, 2009 and 2010.
 Based on current market lease rates for comparable retail space in the area, we believe that the terms of this lease were at or better than fair market value at the date of the lease commencement.